 Yes, today we marked the beginning of summer, I mean rattlesnake season, here in our home in the San Bernardino Mountains.
-We saw not one, but two angry as fuck rattlers yesterday on our hike near Sugarloaf Mountain over a course of two miles.
+We saw not one, but two angry rattlers yesterday on our hike near Sugarloaf Mountain over a course of two miles.
 I really don’t like rattlesnakes and I like them even less when they go and bite our friends awesome dog the very next day.

 Bolt is going to be fine but hearing the tale (And hearing about the $4,000 vet bill) was a stark reality about the dangers of dogs vs. rattlesnakes.
 Unfortunately after being screwed over by Subaru which in it is still an ongoing saga of terrible customer service, I have no money left for anti venom.

 So Carly is now an on the leash pup, at least until the cooler autumn months.
 How do I keep my pup safe from rattlesnakes in the warmer summer months you may be asking?
 Let me give you just a few tips on how to keep Fido out of harms way and away from a rattler’s fangs.

 Seriously, you can buy anti venom on Amazon in 2017.
 You can buy everything on Amazon these days including this medication to keep your pup safe from nature’s bite-y reptile villain!
 Investing in anti venom gives you a few precious hours to get your pup to the vet if he or she does get bit by this villain of the wilderness.
 When it comes to veterinary care, finding a vet you can trust is crucial, especially where snake induced injuries are concerned!
 If you are looking for a vet in Texas, you might want to Contact ATX Animal Clinic, an Austin vet clinic that provides quality care & reasonable prices for pet owners.
 One of my friends lives in Texas and takes her dogs to this vet often.

 Don’t hike or run with headphones on